The dead zone: How the Midwest kills marine life in the Gulf of Mexico

 The Mississippi River is treasured for the way it sustains life — from migrating birds to the millions of people who rely on the river for drinking water.
 Yet at its mouth, an area stretching thousands of square miles each year becomes so choked with pollution that little aquatic life can survive.

-While dead zones can occur naturally, the dead zone in the Gulf of Mexico is a humanmade disaster.
+While such "dead zones" can occur naturally, the dead zone in the Gulf of Mexico is a humanmade disaster.

 The Gulf's dead zone is the result of land-use practices all along the Mississippi River.
 Runoff pollution from 31 states collects and flows out into the Gulf, where it creates a giant anti-habitat each summer.